nimroddanielmaayan/the-wild-oasis/notes.md

   to override things but just to extend the theme, we can use the `extend` object inside the `tailwind.config.js` file.
 This can be very useful when working with a `Figma` design which has custom colors, fonts and elements

+## React Performance Optimization (optional)

+- Since React 19, the "React Compiler" is built-in to React, and it makes "memoization" and "lazy loading" automatic.
+Still, it's good to understand these concepts

+-

 ## Codux Summary